 Friendly society savings plans offer tax advantages for long-term investments.
 You can save up to £25 a month, or £270 a year if you pay the premiums once a year, into a friendly society investment, generally a with-profits fund.

-This fund grows largely free of tax (like all other investment providers, friendly societies can't reclaim the 10% tax credit on dividends).
+This fund grows largely free of tax.
 You choose how long you want to save for – the investment period tends to be between 10 and 25 years.

 If the policy is expected to last at least 10 years and you hold on to it for the whole term, you won't have to pay any tax on the proceeds.
 The tax-free limit of £270 a year is in addition to your annual Isa allowance.